14 High Availability and Load Balancing

 - Ensure that all node clocks are synchronized 14.2

-- HA requires using a PostgreSQL database.
+- Migrate to a PostgreSQL database (if running SQLite) - 10.
 All nodes in the cluster must use the same PostgreSQL database.

-Server.DataDir(5.6) to point to the same shared location.
+Server.DataDir(7.7) to point to the same shared location.
 Be sure to read 14.3.3 for additional information on the recommended settings for the shared directory.
+For more granular control of data directories, see 7.8 for information on customizing the locations of each storage class.

 14.2 HA Time Synchronization Requirements